Top 10 most stolen cars in Canada for 2024

 Alexandra Bosanac is the Core Content Manager for LowestRates.ca.
 Her reporting has appeared in Canadian Business, the Toronto Star, the National Post, and the CBC.

 This article has been updated from a previous version.
-Ever lent your vehicle to a friend or family member in t...
+Say you’re trying to decide between the compact car...